ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

 To analyze the performance of Hollywood movies

 # Data:
-Title, genre, studio, profitability and ratings for movies released 2007-2012.
+Such as Title, genre, studio, profitability and ratings for movies released 2007-2012.

 # Source:
 InformationIsBeautiful.net

-# Download data from this link:
+# You can download data from this link:
 https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv

 # Data Source:
-A part of HollywoodsMostProfitableStories.csv
+A screenshoot of a part of HollywoodsMostProfitableStories.csv
 ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/48013f6b-c146-4d38-845f-13066cf2c37f)

-                                       Step1: Initial Exploratory Analysis
+# Step1: Initial Exploratory Analysis by R

 # Load data
 df<- read.csv("https://public.tableau.com/app/sample-data/HollywoodsMostProfitableStories.csv")